 - Jeff Nevarez

 - Josh Altom

 Kennedale City Council, Place 5

 - Idin Deljavan

-Candidates are listed in the order in which they filed for each place.
-However, this does not necessarily indicate the order in which the names will appear on the official ballot.
-The drawing to determine the order of the names on the ballot will be Friday, February 22, at 4:30 p.m. in City Hall.
-Candidates (and any interested parties) are encouraged to attend, but it is not required.
+Candidates are now listed in the order in which they appear on the official ballot.
+The drawing to determine the order of the names on the ballot was held Friday, February 22, at 4:30 p.m. in City Hall.

 Also appearing on the ballot will be three Charter Amendment propositions, as approved by Council via Ordinance 658:

 PROPOSITION A – Vacancies for Three Year Terms

 Shall the Kennedale Home Rule Charter be amended to delete Section 3.06(a)(1) regarding filling vacancies for three (3) year terms as unnecessary, because the charter only provides for two (2) year terms?